- VanEck has reapplied for a Bitcoin ETF almost two years after its last application

 VanEck’s Rocky Bitcoin ETF History

 VanEck’s first Bitcoin ETF submission was lodged in 2018 in conjunction with Cboe and SolidX but was pulled in January 2019, although the trio re-applied just weeks later.
 However, following a rash of rejections by the SEC later that year, this application too was pulled later in 2019.
-This marked the end of Bitcoin ETF fever, with the last remaining application from Bitwise being rejected by the SEC in January this year.
+This marked the end of Bitcoin ETF fever, with the last remaining application from Bitwise being rejected by the SEC just weeks later.

 VanEck, seemingly taking notice of the massive institutional interest in Bitcoin in the second half of 2020, has decided to have another crack and asked for permission to open their VanEck Bitcoin Trust, which would open Bitcoin up to all institutions through a more recognised investment vehicle.
 A VanEck Bitcoin ETF would trade on the Cboe BZX Exchange.